Digital Customer Experience Is Key Business Banking Priority This 2017

 Tying It All Back to Digitize Global Trade

-In the face of all these factors, actionable priorities like HSBC’s move to improve their global trade clients’ digital experience are sound strategic decisions for this year.
+Given all these factors, actionable priorities like HSBC’s move to improve its global trade clients’ digital experience are sound strategic decisions for this year.

-The year 2017 is set to be one of massive digital disruption across all industries — even more, traditional ones that are typically slow to adjust to rapid change.
+The year 2017 is set to be one of massive digital disruption across all industries—even traditional ones that are typically slow to adjust to rapid change.
 Banks and financial institutions should focus on strategic priorities that enable them to leverage global megatrends to their advantage while delivering genuine value to their clients.